Final seven-day review plan, memory tables, exam-day pacing, and answer-choice triage

 Most wrong choices fail one of five tests:

-1. Safety test: Does it send someone into a confined space, excavation, traffic zone, pump, or electrical cabinet without controls?
+1. Safety test: Does it send someone into a confined space, excavation, traffic zone, pump, or live cabinet without controls?

 2. Sequence test: Does it skip containment, notification, or stabilization and jump to paperwork or blame?

-3. Cause test: Does it treat a symptom while ignoring repeat evidence such as rain-related flow, grease hot spots, or pump cycling trends?
+3. Cause test: Does it treat a symptom while ignoring repeat evidence (rain-related flow, grease hot spots, pump-cycling trends)?

-4. Jurisdiction test: Does it claim one universal rule where permits, state programs, or local ordinances control details?
+4. Jurisdiction test: Does it claim one universal rule where permits, state programs, or local ordinances control the detail?

 5. Documentation test: Does it leave no record of observations, times, actions, volume estimates, or follow-up?